EvgenyNerush/easy-xray/README.md

 ### How it works

-With current configs, *XRay* creates a [grpc](https://en.wikipedia.org/wiki/GRPC) tunnel between the client (your laptop, phone etc.) and the server (your VPS).
+With current configs, *XRay* creates a tunnel between the client (your laptop, phone etc.) and the server (your VPS).
+The tunnel uses *VLESS
+Reality* protocol that obfuscates traffic and in our case imitates [grpc](https://en.wikipedia.org/wiki/GRPC).
 For the censor the tunnel looks like a usual connection to a site.
 The server responses to https requests as some popular site thus it is not suspicious for an active probing.
-On the client side *XRay* creates a socks proxy which can be used by your web browser, telegram or TorBrowser like that:
+On the client side *XRay* creates a socks proxy which can be used by your Telegram or web browser like this:

 ![browser proxy: http/https proxy 127.0.0.1 at port 801, socks v5 host 127.0.0.1 at port 800](browser-proxy-settings.png)

+Note that there is no additional encryption layer in VLESS; using it you rely on the encryption that the browser (Telegram app etc.) makes.

+### Other clients

+For Windows, MacOS or Android you can try Nekobox, v2rayNG or ?
+(TODO): tests and config generation for them.

 ### Acknowledgements